Fifth Sunday after Pentecost | Mark 4:35-41

 Lectionary Project—Part of an ongoing three year project of weekly posts related to the Sunday reading from the Revised Common Lectionary.
 A study in practical theology.

-We’ve heard this one.
-A bunch of disciples are in a boat, one of several on the Sea of Galilee.
+We’ve heard this story.
+A bunch of disciples are in a boat on the Sea of Galilee.
 Jesus is sleeping on a cushion in the stern when they are caught by a storm.

-The Gospel tells us that although God is with them, incarnate in this man Jesus, they are still wanting more.
-It isn’t enough that God is present.
-They want God to do something.
+The Gospel of Mark tells us that although God is with them, incarnate in this man Jesus, they are still wanting more.
+It isn’t enough that God is present: they want God to do something.
 After all, what use is a God who doesn’t do anything?

 That’s the real bogey man.
 His name is Mr Thusandsuchmighthappen (it is German, I believe).
 He and his twin sister go by YouKnow and AndThen.
 With them, things always go from bad to worse.